kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Kubernetes is undergoing a long term effort of standardizing usage of conditions across all resource types, and the transition to the v1beta2 API version is a great opportunity for Cluster API to align to this effort.

-The value of this transition is substantial, because the differences that exists today's are really confusing for users;
+The value of this transition is substantial, because the differences that exist today are really confusing for users.
-those differences are also making it harder for ecosystem tools to build on top of Cluster API, and in some cases even confusing new (and old) contributors.
+These differences are also making it harder for ecosystem tools to build on top of Cluster API, and in some cases even confusing new (and old) contributors.

 With this proposal Cluster API will close the gap with Kubernetes API conventions in regard to: